sandialabs/slycat/README.md

 [Latest documentation can be found here](https://slycat.readthedocs.io/en/latest/).

-# Slycat Demo
-You can try out slycat at https://myslycat.com.

-Username: demo
-Password: demo

-The data in this demo instance of Slycat is erased on a regular basis, so please don't upload anything you intend to keep.

 # Slycat Data
 A github repo of sample data that can be used by slycat is at [slycat-data](https://github.com/sandialabs/slycat-data).